#sffbookclub

 I'm still not really sure about this book.
 I should probably reread it since I think I went to fast and missed some things.
 It was definitely interesting, but it seemed like there were too many characters for such a short work.
 None of the characters or the world itself were given much depth. #SFFBookClub

-Waubgeshig Rice: Moon of the Crusted Snow (2018) 4 stars
+Waubgeshig Rice: Moon of the Crusted Snow (2018)

 "A daring post-apocalyptic novel from a powerful rising literary voice.
 With winter looming, a small …